k0nserv/flyby/README.md

 # Local Failover Testing

-A Docker compose file `docker-compose-local-failover-test.yml` is provided which will set up an environment with 2 backends: foo and bar. run the script `setup_test_foo.sh` after your docker compose has finished to provision the configuration. add a host entry for foo.example.com to localhost and you should be able to test failover.
+A Docker compose file `docker-compose-local-failover-test.yml` is provided which will set up an environment with 2 backends: foo and bar.
+* foo.example.com will use the 'foo' backend but failover to the 'bar' backend if 'foo' is not available

+Run the script `setup_test_foo_bar.sh` after your docker compose has finished to provision the configuration.

+Add a host entries for foo.example.com to localhost and you should be able to test failover.

+# Local Failover to HTTPS endpoint Testing

+A Docker compose file `docker-compose-local-ssl-failover-test.yml` is provided which will set up an environment with 2 backends: foo and baz.
+* foo.example.com will use the 'foo' backend but failover to the HTTPS 'baz' backend if 'foo' is not available

+Run the script `setup_test_foo_baz.sh` after your docker compose has finished to provision the configuration.
+The failover configuration includes setting 'failover_pool_ssl_verify_none' to allow 'baz' to expose a self-signed certificate.

+Add a host entries for foo.example.com to localhost and you should be able to test failover.